nikiroo/fanfix/README.md

 ## Options

-You can start the program in GUI mode (as in the screenshot on top):
+You can start the program in two ways:

 - ```java -jar fanfix.jar```
 - ```fanfix``` (if you used *make install*)

-The following arguments are also allowed:
+The following arguments are allowed:

 - ```--import [URL]```: import the story at URL into the local library
 - ```--export [id] [output_type] [target]```: export the story denoted by ID to the target file